Surue/NekoEngine/README.md

 2. ```$git pull upstream develop```

 ## Drawing debug data
-It's possible to draw basics shapes on the screen:
+It's possible to draw basics shapes on the screen using the following functions.
+Every one of them accept an optional to set a specific color.
 ### Line
 ``` DebugDrawer2dLocator::get().DrawLine(p1, p2); ```